 Part-Time students will be required to spend at least 30 days physically in Oxford each year, and will be expected to commit approximately 20 hours per week to their studies.
-Part-time DPhil students will be expected to take the core classes over two years, which will mean choosing 2 courses in one year, and 1 in the other year.
+Part-time DPhil students will be expected to take the core classes over two years.
 The exact order can vary depending on the exact needs and prior preparation of the student and will be agreed in discussion with their supervisor.
-The default will be to take Methods Core and Social Dynamics in year 1.
-These courses have been designed to allow part-time students to take them on a single day, currently on Mondays.
-The Statistics Core course should then be taken in year 2, which only requires one day in Oxford, currently Thursdays.
-Students who anticipate wanting to do early work that requires statistics may choose to switch this order upon consultation with their supervisor.
+The suggested default is to take Foundations and Frontiers of Social Data Science, Applied Analytical Statistics and Research Design for Social Science in year 1.
+These courses have been designed to allow part-time students to take them on a single day, currently on Fridays.
+The Foundations of Visualisation course is, by default, taken in year 2, which only requires one day in Oxford, currently Tuesdays.
 Alternative combinations may require attendance of courses on two different days of the week.